 Skip to content

-devx cloud spins up local GCP service emulators inside the devx VM so your application can use real GCP SDKs without touching actual cloud infrastructure during development.
+devx cloud spins up local cloud service emulators inside the devx VM so your application can use real cloud SDKs (Google Cloud, AWS) without touching actual cloud infrastructure during development.

 Why Emulators?